key4hep/key4hep-tutorials/gaudi_alg_higgs/README.md

 Z                                         edm4hep::ReconstructedParticle                  1  3dbac09d
 ```

+`podio-dump` has additional options (run with `-h` to see the complete list) to
+inspect more events and even to get the values of every member of every element
+of the collections.

 # Bonus: Running with multithreading

-By using `Gaudi::Functional` and the custom histograms from we are ready to run
+By using `Gaudi::Functional` and the custom histograms from Gaudi we are ready
-with multithtreading.
+to run with multithtreading.
 A steering file for running with multithreading is
 provided, to use it run:

 ``` bash
 k4run
 ```

+You can modify the number of threads.

 # Plotting in python